 So what does this profile tell us about how you could sell to both of these?

 Firstly, neither of them would buy just any old junk.
 Victor will want to know that what he is buying represents value for money, but that doesn’t mean he wants the cheapest thing out there.
-If he has two options of the same product, he will take the cheapest one if the quality is roughly the same, but he will also pay good money for a high-quality product that will last him years.
+If he has two options for the same product, he will take the cheapest one if the quality is roughly the same, but he will also pay good money for a high-quality product that will last him years.

 Always on the hunt for a bargain, Victor will be highly susceptible to the sense of urgency that comes from offers and discounts, especially for high-quality or premium products.
 Vouchers, sales events, seasonal sales, or other exclusive promotions are good routes to take.